cwramsey/issue-bot-test/README.md

 * run `tsc` under root folder
 * run `sh -x zipForLambda.sh` under root folder, you will see a `tmp` folder and a test.zip file emerge
 * Upload .zip file to AWS Lambda.
 Function can be triggered by CloudWatch Events and monitored by CloudWatch Logs
+* Dryrun mode can be configured via environment variables in AWS Lambda console.

 **Detailed References:** Explains SAM commands and usage in depth.